 Not by asking the client.
 Most clients self-report higher than they are operating.
 The level shows up in three places.

 Language.
-Each level has its own characteristic vocabulary.
+Each level has its own typical vocabulary.
 Shame has "I am broken."
 Fear has "what if."
 Anger has "they did this."
 Courage has "I can."
 Acceptance has "this is what it is."
-A practitioner trained in the Quantum Key Method learns to hear which lens is speaking, not just what the words mean.
+A practitioner trained in the Quantum Key Method learns to hear which lens is speaking.
+Not just what the words mean.

 What they cannot see.
 The most diagnostic of the three.
-Each level has a characteristic blind spot — an entire dimension of the situation that the lens at that level filters out.
+Each level has a typical blind spot.
+An entire dimension of the situation that the lens at that level filters out.
 A client in shame cannot see their own capacity.
 A client in fear cannot see the options around the threat.
 A client in anger cannot see their own contribution to the dynamic.
 What the client cannot see tells the practitioner what level the perception is being constrained by.

 How the practitioner moves the client up the scale

 Not by talking them up.
-The lens has to shift, and the lens is not held in cognition.
-It is held in the nervous system, in the body, in the subconscious, and in the identity the client is currently identified with.
+The lens has to shift.
+The lens is not held in cognition.
+It is held in the nervous system.
+In the body.
+In the subconscious.
+And in the identity the client is currently identified with.
 Different modalities work at different levels.

-Somatic and breathwork interventions are best at the lower levels — below the agency line, where the system needs to settle before anything else can land.
-Hypnotherapy and subconscious work pivot well around the agency line, where the client's identity at the level of "what kind of person am I" is being negotiated.
-Life coaching, identity work, and the Quantum Key Method itself are most powerful in the agency band, where the client is doing the active work of becoming.
-Meditation, energy work, and the higher contemplative practices are where the upper bands are accessed.
+Somatic and breathwork interventions are best at the lower levels.
+Below the agency line.
+Where the system needs to settle before anything else can land.
+Hypnotherapy and subconscious work pivot well around the agency line.
+Where the client's identity at the level of "what kind of person am I" is being negotiated.
+Life coaching, identity work, and the Quantum Key Method itself are most powerful in the agency band.
+Where the client is doing the active work of becoming.
+Meditation, energy work, and the higher contemplative practices are where the upper bands are reached.

 This is part of why the Quantum Key Practitioner Training trains across six modalities rather than one.
 A practitioner with only cognitive tools cannot work with a client below the agency line.
 A practitioner with only somatic tools cannot move a client through identity reconstruction in the agency band.
 The Quantum Key Method gives the practitioner the full vertical range.